tub-lsdi/sema-join/README.md

 Run these scripts *once* to build the database and statistics.

 **Step 1: Ingest Corpus**
-This script reads all `.ndjson` files from `data/corpus`, normalizes the data, and inserts all unique tables and their cells into the DuckDB database.
+This script reads all `.json` files from `data/corpus`, normalizes the data, and inserts all unique tables and their cells into the DuckDB database.
+It expects `.json` files that contains one json structure per line.

 ```bash
 python scripts/01_ingest_corpus.py